zhouyuanzxcv/Disease-Progression-Model/README.md

 ## Mixture of Linear Dynamical Systems

 The MLDS models the exponential decay of signals in the DaTscans using a linear dynamical system (LDS) with *t*-distributed noise residues and a centrosymmetric transition matrix.
 Extending this LDS to K distinct transition matrices and noise variances, we can capture the subtypes inherent in the dataset.

 <img align="right" width="320" src="./figure/mlds_graphical_model.jpg">

 To see the demo, change the directory to "mlds" in Matlab and run

 ```
 run_algo;
 ```

+The code also contains multiple variants of the MLDS model, including the Gaussian noise case, the EM algorithm case.
+The "method" field in options can be changed from 'multiple_Gibbs_finite_t' to 'Gibbs_finite' or 'EM' to use these variants.

+In addition, the centrosymmetric constraint can also be replaced by other constraints.
+Set "use_centrosym = 0" in options.predict_params to remove the centrosymmetric constraint.
+Set "options.predict_params.E_for_A" to a designed basis to use other constraints on the transition matrix.
+The default basis is eye(D^2), i.e. no contraints on the transition matrix.
+Note that specifying other constraints is only applicable to the Gibbs sampling algorithm ('Gibbs_finite', 'Gibbs_finite_t', etc).

 #### Organization